2016 – the ones that nearly got away

 A Happy New Year, everyone!
 I hope 2017 will be good to us all.
 I’m trying to polish off 2016 by clearing out old photos and ideas for blog posts.
 Some will get an entry to themselves; this is a catch-up for the rest – the ones that nearly got away.

 You’ll all be familiar with John, my partner in life and photographer-in-chief.
-He had a big birthday this year – can you guess which one from the pictures below?
+He had a big birthday in 2016 – can you guess which one from the pictures below?
 Not hard!
 He also had a presentation to mark 30 years of service at the University of Glasgow (top image), which means we’ve lived 30 years in Glasgow as we moved up from Yorkshire when he got his lectureship.
 That’s over half my life – in the first half I lived in 9 different towns or cities, so I think I can now call myself settled.

 The other big family milestone last year was my Mum’s 90th birthday which I’ve already written about (here).
 Earlier in the year, she and I paid a visit to the village she grew up in, Kilmacolm.
 We’ve been before, many times, but this time we took some photographs where her home used to stand.
 The name of the building was Low Shells – now, there is only a grassy area and some benches but the name lives on.